Supervising and Placing Children with Special Health Care Needs

 3. Collaborate with the Regional CSW regarding sibling visitation if appropriate, parental status and visitation, and court reports.

-4. Make monthly contacts in the foster home, and monitor the care provided to ensure that the child’s health and welfare needs are met, including his/her educational, emotional, and mental health needs.
+4. Make monthly contacts in the foster home, and monitor the care provided to ensure that the child’s health and welfare needs are met, including their educational, emotional, and mental health needs.

 • The hospital discharge plan may be used for the IHCP if the child is being placed directly from the hospital and if it addresses the components listed in the DCFS 416.

-8. Review the (SCI) F-Rate documentation every six (6) months and between intervals if the child’s medical, developmental, and/or psychological status changes.
+9. Obtain a DCFS 149a or 561(a) from the child’s medical providers every six (6) months and between intervals if the child’s medical, developmental, and/or psychological status changes to ensure caregiver can receive the SCI.

 • This applies to children residing in the following: